-The University has established a Campus Harassment Prevention Committee (hereinafter the "Prevention Committee") to deal appropriately with any cases of campus harassment that may occur within the University and seek to offer solutions to such issues in accordance with the Meiji University Human Rights Committee Regulations and Meiji University Regulations on the Prevention of Campus Harassment, etc.
+The University has established a Campus Harassment Prevention Committee (hereinafter the "Prevention Committee") to deal appropriately with any cases of campus harassment that may occur within the University and seek to offer solutions to such issues in accordance

 In the unfortunate event that such a case cannot be solved despite the best efforts of those at each site, the case will undergo the following process of Consultation, Investigation, Relief, Education, Etc. after a report has been filed with the Campus Harassment Consultation Office.